nwwatson/nwwatson.github.io/_posts/2015-05-12-ignoring-changes-in-tracked-files-git.md

   but not have it committed each time you check in?
 Here's how.
 ---

 We use Rubinius in production, but in development Rubinuis is slow.
-Those few seconds of waiting for Rubinius to compile all your Ruby files add up, and I'm impatient.
+Those few seconds of waiting for Rubinius to compile all your Ruby files add up and I'm impatient.

 To combat this problem, I like to be able to change the .ruby-version file (we use rbenv) to use the latest version of MRI.
-Naturally, we don't want this check in.
+Naturally, we don't want to check this in.
 Luckily, we can do this with git:

 ```
 git update-index --assume-unchanged <file>